Vice-Chancellor and President

 Charles Darwin University

-Well done to everyone presenting at the conference, it is great to see our HDR students taking advantage of this opportunity to share your research with others.
+Finally, well done to everyone presenting at and attending the conference.
+It is great to see so many of our HDR students taking advantage of this opportunity to share their research with others.
+Enjoy!

 Professor Steven Greenland